-In the very rare circumstance that a serious dental/oral issue (e.g. oral cancer, gross swelling or sepsis) is identified during the clinical assessment, Dental Assessors will contact the trial Chief Investigator Professor Nicola Innes or Co-Principal Investigator Dr Zoe Marshman, who will (in line with good practice) discuss with a second colleague to decide on the most appropriate person for the child to be referred to.
+In the very rare circumstance that a serious dental/oral issue (e.g. oral cancer, gross swelling, or sepsis) is identified during the clinical assessment, dental assessors will contact the Chief Investigator Professor Nicola Innes or Co-Principal Investigator Professor Zoe Marshman, who will (in line with good practice) discuss with a second colleague to decide on the most appropriate person for the child to be referred to.
 The second person will be Dr Peter Day (Consultant in Paediatric Dentistry) who is a co-investigator on the BRIGHT Trial.
-If it is agreed that the young person should be referred to someone else, then the School will be contacted and, we will work with the School and the School Nurse to ensure that the young person reaches the appropriate help, whether that is a Health or Social care professional.
+If it is agreed that the young person should be referred to someone else, then the school will be contacted and, we will work with the school and the school nurse to ensure that the young person reaches the appropriate help, whether that is a health or social care professional.